 You may be liable for damages (including costs and attorneys’ fees) if you materially misrepresent that material or activity infringes on your copyright.
 We have and will highlight such abuses and seek to collect those damages.

 Your DMCA notice will be forwarded to the party that made the material available, and also may be sent to third parties such as LumenDatabase.org.
-A note will also be placed in our Hall of Shame detailing the name of the copyright owner who submitted the takedown notice.
+A note may also be placed in our Hall of Shame detailing the name of the copyright owner who submitted the takedown notice.
 In addition, you are required to consider the possible fair use implications, as a result of Lenz v.
 Universal.
 We reserve the right to challenge abuses of the DMCA process, and your use of this form does not waive that right.

 Please follow these steps to file a notice: